aurafinance/aura-docs/aura/usdaura/vote-locking.md

 ### Locking AURA

-Locked $AURA will facilitate governance of the Aura protocol.
-Those who lock their $AURA will be able to participate in all decisions surrounding the molding of the protocol.
+Locked `AURA` will facilitate governance of the Aura protocol.
+Those who lock their `AURA` will be able to participate in all decisions surrounding the molding of the protocol.
 Locks last for 16 weeks.

-These include its development and the allocation of the protocol accrued veBAL.
+These include its development and the allocation of the protocol accrued `veBAL`.
 Therefore locking will be required for users to influence the direction in which rewards are allocated.
 Other protocols have demonstrated the economic power this carries...